Anti-Chinese sentiment in the United States: Joe Biden's Presidency

 A report conducted by Tobita Chow in 2021 used a table to show parallels between the "China threat" narratives and sentiments expressed in anti-Asian incidents such as "China is cheating the US" and "You are a liar, a cheater", or "China is an espionage or influence threat" and "You are a spy, you are CCP".
 According to Chow, believers of American exceptionalism who perceive American global domination to be at risk of being replaced by a rising and more geopolitically assertive China, exacerbated by global economic problems and weak economic growth, contribute to a sense of anxiety that fosters zero-sum competition between countries.
 In discussions about China, the two claims that China is a threat to American hegemony and that it is an existential threat to the US and Americans are often used interchangeably regardless of the difference in their plausibility.
 Chow says that a deep commitment to American exceptionalism can make these two claims identical to each other.
 Anti-China messaging has been used to build bipartisan support for a number of economic policies that promote investment in infrastructure, research, technology, and job creation as necessary to counter China.
 Some special interest groups such as the military industrial complex stand to materially benefit from the "China threat" narratives and promote them for that reason.
 Chow says that "narratives about China can shape popular perceptions of Chinese people" and that the opposite is also true, where narratives of Chinese people also justify perceptions of China.

+A research article submitted in September 2022 and published in Proceedings of the National Academy of Sciences of the United States of America in June 2023 states that scholars of Chinese descent feel significant unease in the US: 83% received insults in a non-professional setting in the last year, 72% feel unsafe as a researcher, 35% feel unwelcome in the US, and 61% have considered leaving the US.

+According to survey results released on April 27, 2023, nearly 75% of Chinese Americans have experienced racism in the past twelve months.
+The survey, conducted by Columbia University and the Committee of 100 with 6,500 respondents, found that 7% reported property destruction, 9% experienced physical assault or intimidation, 20% faced verbal or online harassment, and 46% encountered unequal treatment.

+On April 27, 2023, Columbia University and the Committee of 100 announced the results of a survey on Chinese Americans.
+According to the survey results based on the answers of 6,500 participants across the US, 74% of Chinese Americans have experienced racism in the past twelve months.
+One in five reported verbal or online harassment several times in the past twelve months.
+Nearly half the respondents (46%) reported unequal treatment compared to others.
+Almost one in ten (9%) reported physical assault or intimidation while 7% reported destruction of property.